 The Atlassian Stack and Context for Testing

-- As each a branch is finished it is checked in; Bamboo notices and will automatically rebuild.
+- As each branch is finished it is committed, Bamboo notices and will automatically rebuild.

 Testing Solution Architecture Options and Background

 So if we add testing into this mix – we essentially need some additional entities or objects.
 Pure agile calls for a fully integrated testing approach but in reality testing applications will typically support the following functional model described below.
 Fundamentally, defects certainly need to end up back in the Jira backlog for teams to work on.
 They need to be a part of the release management process also.
 When reviewing testing apps, how they deal with this matter is a major consideration.
 Testing specialists will look at the elements below and consider how well supported they are and how manageable the various aspects of the overall process.

 Given the needs of Test Plan, Test Cases and Test Execution, the question is how various apps tie these elements together.
 To answer, we have to incorporate the above with the Atlassian overall model.
 This helps us truly appreciate how a testing app will work with the Atlassian stack.

 In the model below we have three stakeholder perspectives:

 3) DevOps which lives in the middle (serves both of these previous functions).

 As can be seen below manual testing is going to generate defects, but so obviously will DevOps initiated automated testing.